Dondestan: Critical reception

 AllMusic's Richie Unterberger deemed Dondestan to be "appealing enough that it may take a while for the subversive lyrical ideas to make themselves apparent".
-Thom Jurek, the AllMusic reviewer for the revisited version, remarked on the "fiting" change to the tracks order, which placed Hopper's and Benge's more poetic songs in the middle of the recording, acting as "bridges to Wyatt's political notions".
-When comparing the two versions, Jurek concluded that certain tracks, such as "Sight of the Wind", "Worship", and "Lisp Service", has been improved in the revisited version, gaining "ambient textures that were all but inaudible on the original, [..] making something already somewhat ethereal into a work almost ghostly with its hovering presence."
+Thom Jurek, the AllMusic reviewer for the revisited version, remarked on the "fitting" change to the track order, which places the more poetic songs co-written with Benge in the middle of the recording, acting as "bridges to Wyatt's political notions".
+When comparing the two versions, Jurek concluded that certain tracks, such as "Sight of the Wind", "Worship", and "Lisp Service", have been improved in the revisited version, gaining "ambient textures that were all but inaudible on the original, [...] making something already somewhat ethereal into a work almost ghostly with its hovering presence."
 Jurek considers the album to be a "great work of art a sublime one".

 In a mixed review, Ira Robbins, writing for Rolling Stone, thought Dondestan takes "homey minimalism to the brink of creative indolence".
 Robbins liked the album's instrumental, written mostly in minor key and bringing "gentle gusts of melancholy bearing a chilly afternoon drizzle".
 However, Robbins didn't feel the lyrics written by Wyatt evoked "equal or even corresponding resonance", describing them as leaning "effetely Marxward, into vague musings like 'CP Jeebies', a wan consideration of Communist party factionalism, and 'Lisp Service', a gentle pox on imperialism".
 On the other hand, Robbins praised Benge's lyrics painting a "tableaux of nature and religion" and engaging the music as "sounds rather than visions".
 She singled out "Shrinkrap" as her highlight, an entertaining "whimsy about the cost of analysis, in the style of Ian Dury".
 She summarized Dondestan as "crude juvenilia in an oasis of intelligence and understatement".

 Douglas Wolk of Pitchfork, comparing Dondestan to Wyatt's previous album Old Rottenhat, felt that both of them suffered from "on-the-fly production and chintzy keyboard presets", which made them sound like a "preliminary demo rather than something meant to be listened to".
 The problem that "redoubled on Dondestan", however, he felt that some of the songs are "a bit livelier than Old Rottenhat".

 Both Wolk and Robbins considered the title track to be tedious with "a nagging piano melody" layered with lyrics "Palestine's a country or at least used to be" repeated "ad nauseam".